 We’re taking away some key themes from each of the Learning Labs and will look to implement them within the business, for example revaluating social mobility within our Apprenticeship Scheme and looking at how we can empower our employees through the development of Mental Health Allies.

-Cathy Evans, Tactical Solutions Managing Director, said: “We’ve worked hard to attain ‘pending’ BCorp accreditation and being a BCorp is all about using our business as a force for good and measuring our social and environmental impact.
+Cathy Evans, Tactical Solutions Managing Director, said: “We’ve worked hard to attain ‘pending’ BCorp certification and being a BCorp is all about using our business as a force for good and measuring our social and environmental impact.
 To ensure we do this effectively, it is vital that we have a diverse team of people who will bring new ideas and share unique perspectives.

 “Diversity and Inclusion plays a fundamental part in ensuring that we build on our inclusive culture to ensure everyone’s perspectives are valued, different points of view are heard, and that people’s lived experiences enhance our effectiveness.
 Our involvement with Grocery Aid and the learnings we are taking from this partnership is further strengthening and shaping this quality within our business.
 We look forward to our continued journey.”